 Exotic Mushroom Risotto

-This easy recipe will give you a delicious exotic mushroom risotto that will taste as good as anything you can get in a top-class restaurant.
+This easy recipe gives you a delicious exotic mushroom risotto.
+This tastes as good as anything you can get in a top-class restaurant.
 The special flavour of the mix of different types of mushrooms makes this recipe one of my favourites.

 This recipe is so easy to make and can be on the table in less than 30 minutes.